-The school's Social Worker has been designated as our mental health liaison who will work across the school, local public health agencies, and community partners.
+Our school social worker has been designated as our mental health liaison and in association with our Dean of Intervention will work across the school, local public health agencies, and community partners.
 This liaison will centralize mental health referrals, communications to families/students, and public-facing wellness materials.
-Our school social worker will also compile and regularly update comprehensive lists of wellness resources to be available to students in conjunction with screening activities, and reference school and community wellness resources.
+The principal is the contact with the health department.
+School and community wellness resources are shared by our Wellness Committee.
+We have a few staff members that share out during the year, who will compile and regularly update comprehensive lists of wellness resources available to students that can be provided in conjunction with screening activities.
+These are typically provided through newsletters or our school's social media.